 Parent teacher conferences will be scheduled twice a year.
 This will be an opportunity for you to meet individually with your child's teacher to review their growth and progress and any areas of concern.
 Conferences are scheduled at 15-minute intervals for Traditional and Full Day classes.
 It is imperative that everyone be on time and limits their conference to the time allotted.
+Great Start Readiness Parent Teacher Conferences are required by the grant to be 45 minutes long.
+Obviously, these conferences will be much more in depth and require parents to play an active role in moving the child forward in their development.
 In the event that additional time is necessary for any child due to extreme concerns about progress or behavior, teachers may schedule additional conference time.
 At the end of the school year, student's files will be forwarded to their elementary school.
 In the spring we will be asking for the name of the school your child will attend kindergarten.